zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

    On the home screen, select "Create" and click on "Data Set".
        ![](./images/oascdb1.1.png " ")

-   Select  the database connection.
+2. Select  the database connection.
        ![](./images/oascdb7.png " ")

-   Search and Select the schema **OASLABS**.
+3. Search and Select the schema **OASLABS**.
        ![](./images/oascdb65.4.png " ")

-   Now select the view **FINANCIALS\_JSON\_UK\_VIEW**, where we have JSON data from UK.
+4. Now select the view **FINANCIALS\_JSON\_UK\_VIEW**, where we have JSON data from UK.
        ![](./images/oascdb9.png " ")

-   Click on 'Add All' to select all the columns from table.
+5. Click on 'Add All' to select all the columns from table.
        ![](./images/oascdb10.png " ")

-   Clck on 'Add' and preview the sample records.
+6. Clck on 'Add" and preview the sample records.
 Verify dataset name as shown below.
        ![](./images/oascdb11.png " ")

-2. Similarly create below datasets.
+7. Similarly create below datasets.
     - **FINANCIALS\_REL\_SPAIN\_ITALY**
     - **FINANCIALS\_XML\_FRANCE\_GERMANY\_VIEW**

 ## Step 2: Merge data sets  using Data Flow ##
    **Data Flow :** Data flows enable you to organize and integrate your data to produce a curated data set that your users can analyze.
    To build a data flow, you add steps.
 Each step performs a specific function, for example, add data, join tables, merge columns, transform data, save your data.
 Use the data flow editor to add and configure your steps.
 Each step is validated when you add or change it.
 When you've configured your data flow, you execute it to produce a data set.

 Let's create a dataflow to merge all the different types of datasets created in Step1.